surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 1. Trigger events are processed every 8 samples, resulting in an amortized 4 sample delay on triggers; and
-2. Audio-rate modulation - especially FM by plumbing a signal to the V/Oct input - is not possible.
+2. Audio-rate modulation has some aliasing issues.
+Very high notes or bright sounds likely won't sound pleasant.

 # The VCF and Waveshaper Modules